-Start by jointing the straighter/truer narrow edge.
-My jointer is a little under-powered, so we had to make sure to advance slowly and remove only small amounts of material with each pass.
+Start your DIY bathtub caddy project by joining the straighter/truer narrow edge.
+My jointer is a little underpowered, so we had to make sure to advance slowly and remove only small amounts of material with each pass.

 Place the jointed edge against the table saw fence and rip the board to width creating two parallel sides.
 We cut our board down to around 5 or 6″ wide.

-This board was a little too wide for my old jointer to joint a face before planning, so we just went straight to the planer and planed both faces.
-It was planed at the mill and really wasn’t in too bad a shape.
+This board was a little too wide for my old joiner to joint a face before planning, so we just went straight to the planer and planed both faces of the DIY bathtub caddy.
+It was planed at the mill and wasn’t in too bad a shape.
 Run it through, flip, and repeat.
-Comes out good enough for this casual project.
+Comes out good enough for this casual DIY bathtub caddy project.

-Trim the boards to length on the chop saw.
-We cut the long board down into two shorter sections that are going to be biscuit joined together to make the caddy wider then the original board.
+Trim the boards to the length of the chop saw.
+We cut the longboard down into two shorter sections that are going to be biscuit joined together to make the DIY bathtub caddy wider than the original board.

-The length of the tub caddy depends on your bathtub and should be sized to fit it precisely.
+The length of the DIY bathtub caddy depends on your bathtub and should be sized to fit it precisely.
 Measure the tub and add a few extra inches if you want it to overhang the outer lip.

 To join the two boards together we used a biscuit joiner.
 The biscuit joiner cuts slots in the side of the wood for glue and the wooden biscuits which hold the boards together permanently and precisely in place.

-While the glue was drying we set off to make some simple walnut quarter round molding.
-Slice a 5/8″ x 5/8″ strip of walnut off of the remaining board from the lumber yard and run it through the router with a round over bit.
+While the glue was drying we set off to make some simple walnut quarter-round moulding.
+Slice a 5/8″ x 5/8″ strip of walnut off of the remaining board from the lumber yard and run it through the router with a round-over bit.

 Since the piece was small I used feather boards to hold it in place while I slid the stock through.

-Mark the molding length right on the main board for the tub caddy.
-We used a miter saw and set the fence at 45 degrees to cut the miters.
-A miter box would also work just fine.
+Mark the moulding length right on the mainboard for the tub caddy.
+We used a mitre saw and set the fence at 45 degrees to cut the mitres.
+A mitre box would also work just fine.

-I used a scrap piece of MDF to create a zero clearance fence to support the cuts in order to minimize tear-out.
+I used a scrap piece of MDF to create a zero-clearance fence to support the cuts to minimize tear-out.

-Cut the walnut quarter round molding to the proper lengths to create a border for the tub caddy.
+Cut the walnut quarter-round moulding to the proper lengths to create a border for the DIY bathtub caddy.

-Fit the molding place on top of the now dry main board for the caddy.
-If everything lines up apply some wood glue to the back of the molding.
-Lay it down on top of the board and carefully line up the miters.
+Fit the moulding place on top of the now dry mainboard for the caddy.
+If everything lines up apply some wood glue to the back of the moulding.
+Lay it down on top of the board and carefully line up the mitres.
 I used a brad nailer to shoot some brads in place while the glue dried.

-Once the outer molding was on, we still had some extra walnut quarter round material left.
+Once the outer moulding was on, we still had some extra walnut quarter-round material left.
 We decided to make a small box in the corner of the caddy to hold things like candle wax, a wine glass, or perhaps a flower vase in place.
-Cut two short sections of quarter round with a single mitered end, and position, glue, and finally brad nail the corner piece in place.
+Cut two short sections of the quarter round with a single mitred end, position, glue, and finally brad nail the corner piece in place.

-Sand the entire caddy with 120 and then 220 grit sand paper.
-I used a random orbital sander, but it’s small enough to do by hand.
+Sand the entire caddy with 120 and then 220 grit sandpaper.
+I used a random orbital sander, but it’s small enough to do it by hand.
 Some of the detail areas need to be hand sanded.